PieLabs/pie-docs/developing/pie-development/quickstart.md

     touch README.md

-### Creating a Web Component
+### Creating a Custom Element

-To get started, we'll need to create a definition for our PIE web component in a `src` directory:
+To get started, we'll need to create a definition for our PIE [custom element](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) in a `src` directory:

     mkdir src
     cd src